 Metastores

-Configure the metaStoreManager section in the Polaris configuration (polaris-server.yml by default) as follows:
+Configure the polaris.persistence section in your Polaris configuration file (application.properties) as follows:

-The configuration file persistence.xml is used to set up the database connection properties, which can differ depending on the type of database and its configuration.
+The configuration-file option must point to an [EclipseLink configuration file].
+This file, named persistence.xml, is used to set up the database connection properties, which can differ depending on the type of database and its configuration.

 Polaris creates and connects to a separate database for each realm.
 Specifically, the {realm} placeholder in jakarta.persistence.jdbc.url is substituted with the actual realm name, allowing the Polaris server to connect to different databases based on the realm.